hetyey-b/hetyey-b/README.md

-I am a motivated software developer with over 2 years of active work experience.
-My main area of expertise lies in frontend development, but I also have hands-on experience in API development and DevOps.
-I am currently seeking opportunities to expand my skill set by working with the latest technologies in the field within a fast-paced environment.
+I am a software developer, with experience mainly in front end development.
+I am currently studying cyber security in my free time.

 You can reach me by email at hetyey.botond@gmail.com